department-of-veterans-affairs/va.gov-team/products/public-websites/yellow-ribbon-mvp/research/research-findings.md

    - School ranking / quality of education

-   - Learning format - multiple participants were interested only in online classes, and one was interested strictly in in-person learning environments
+   - Learning format - multiple users were interested only in online classes, and one was interested strictly in in-person learning environments

    - *"It'll be a combination of cost, and who has the best program for what I'm looking for in our area"*